Kaliguth/kali-shell-project/README.md

 A variable named `file` is created to open the file in read mode.</br>
 The function then counts lines or words according to the option provided.</br>

-Finally, the appropriate result is returned.
+Finally, the appropriate result is returned.</br>

+This function is used when the input starts with `wc`.

 </br>